jstoone/freelance-bill/readme.md

         * Password
         * Confirm
 - "Non-programmer installation prompt like a CMS"
-- Make the system send out an email to the customer with the product login and password

 ## On a sidenote
 Like almost every other project, feel free to submit pull, bug and feature requests, since we're all different we might have different needs (logic).